 Josh Simister, Howling Huskys

 Yes, Australia.
 The country famous for palm-flanked beaches, scorching, ochre-red deserts, undersized swimsuits, and Crocodile Dundee.
 Turns out there’s snow here, too.
-In fact, if there’s one thing I’ve come to learn about Australia in the six years I’ve lived here, it’s that Australia doesn’t care what stereotypes the rest of the world slaps on it.
-It’ll do its own thing regardless.
+If there’s one thing I’ve learned about Australia in the six years I’ve lived here, actually, it’s that it doesn’t care what stereotypes the rest of the world slaps on it: It’ll keep surprising you, time after time.

-I’m a mere 75 miles from Melbourne on this 5,000-foot-high mountain—which forms part of Australia’s Great Dividing Range—and I’m engulfed in more snow that I’ve ever seen.
-And it’s still snowing.
-Hard.
-“There are people who have absolutely no idea that you can go into the mountains and see snow in Australia,” reckons Josh Simester, my 24-year-old Howling Huskys [sic] musher and guide.
+I’m a mere 75 miles from Melbourne, where I live, on this 5,000-foot-high mountain—which forms part of Australia’s Great Dividing Range—but I could be in Finland, Alaska or Greenland.
+And the snow is still falling, rapidly.
+“There are people around the world who have absolutely no idea that you can go into the mountains and see snow in Australia,” reckons Josh Simester, my 24-year-old Howling Huskys [sic] musher and guide.
 “There’d be even more who have no idea you can do husky sledding here.”

 I was told before arriving today that, in the event of minimal snow, we may have to ditch the sled and resort to a buggy (with wheels.)
 This led me to the assumption that, far from actual husky sledding, I’d just be getting yanked through some muddy, grey slop aboard some old, dirty buggy.
 But you know what they say about assumptions.

-The reality, as our huskies pull us through this adult-sized snow globe, is that I’m reduced to nothing but awe—and swearing.
-Physically, I’m so close to Melbourne, to home, but I feel half a world away.
+The reality, as our huskies pull us through this adult-sized snow globe, is mesmerizing.
+I’m so close to Melbourne, but I feel half a world away.

 “HAW!” shouts Josh, ordering the dogs to turn left, up a steep, electric-white hummock.
 Our team today is made up of Alaskan and Siberian huskies, all of which have names, personalities, and quirks.